d3fc/d3fc/packages/d3fc-webgl/README.md

 Some of the series make use of `next`/`previous` attributes.
 These are needed in situations where the current element requires information about adjacent elements in order to be drawn correctly.
 For example when drawing a line we need to know information about adjacent data points so that we can draw the connection between them correctly.

 Currently only the [line](#line) and [point](#point) series are able to render different orientations (`horizontal` and `vertical`), all other charts render as a `vertical` chart.
 Despite this the series components maintain an agnostic naming convention using `cross` and `main` values to provide a consistent interface and to better support orientation in the future.

-Most values used in the series components are scaled during the execution of the vertex shader, the scaling values are provided by the [WebGL scales](link to scales).
-The exception to this rule are values provided as properties rather than data point values, for example `bandwidth` and `point size`.
-Instead these properties should be given values in an appropriate scale as documented.

 #### Common Properties